dmaccormac/dmaccormac.github.io/_posts/2024-11-21-setup-eclipse-cpp.md

 excerpt: A guide to configuring the necessary tools and plugins and running an example Hello World program.
 ---
 # Introduction
 Eclipse IDE is a free and open-source integrated development environment.
 It is primarily used for Java programming, but it also supports other languages like C, C++, Python, and more [1].
-To setup Eclipse for C++ development, but we need to install the necessary tools and plugins first.
+To setup Eclipse for C++ development, we need to install the necessary tools and plugins first.
 This article is a step-by-step guide to setting up C++ in Eclipse.

 # Setup the C++ compiler
-First, we need to install a C++ compiler for Eclipse to use on Windows.
+First, we need to install a C++ compiler for Eclipse to use.
 GCC (GNU Compiler Collection) is a free and open source C++ compiler.
 The MinGW-w64 is a version of GCC that is compatible with Microsoft Windows [2].

-You can download the latest standalone build from WinLibs.com [here](https://winlibs.com/#download-release).
+Download the latest standalone build from WinLibs.com [here](https://winlibs.com/#download-release).

 ![Download MinGW-w64 WinLibs.com](/assets/images/2024-11-21-eclipse-cpp-1.png){: .align-center}